jtsoya539/windows-sdk-versions/README.md

 # API Levels

 Hello!
-This is the source code for [Android API Levels](https://apilevels.com), a microsite that displays Android versions and their corresponding identifiers for Android developers.
+This is the source code for [Windows SDK Versions](https://jtsoya539.github.io/windows-sdk-versions), a microsite that displays Windows 10 and Windows 11 versions and their corresponding identifiers for Windows developers.
 It is built with [Jekyll](https://jekyllrb.com/) and deployed on [GitHub Pages](https://pages.github.com/).
 Changes merged into the `main` branch are automatically deployed.

 ## Getting started